-Supreme Court votes 6-3 to strike down CDC eviction moratorium
+Supreme Court strikes down CDC eviction moratorium despite delta’s rise

-On a 6-to-3 vote announced Thursday night, the Supreme Court’s conservative majority agreed that the federal agency did not have the power to order such a ban.
+In an unsigned opinion released Thursday night, the Supreme Court’s conservative majority agreed that the federal agency did not have the power to order such a ban.

-“It is indisputable that the public has a strong interest in combating the spread of the COVID — 19 Delta variant,” said the court’s unsigned opinion.
+“It is indisputable that the public has a strong interest in combating the spread of the COVID — 19 Delta variant,” the opinion said.
 “But our system does not permit agencies to act unlawfully even in pursuit of desirable ends. . . .
 It is up to Congress, not the CDC, to decide whether the public interest merits further action here.”

 “The public interest strongly favors respecting the CDC’s judgment at this moment, when over 90% of counties are experiencing high transmission rates,” wrote Justice Stephen G. Breyer, joined by Justices Sonia Sotomayor and Elena Kagan.